Diabetes and Getting Pregnant – Risks and Prevention

-For diabetic women, how to get pregnant with diabetes is usually the number one query when they think of starting a family.
-Although diabetes can occur at any age to any person, the risks of it are slightly increased when handling it along with a pregnancy, since it also involves a developing baby in the equation.
+For diabetic women, how to get pregnant is the top concern when they think of starting a family.
+Although diabetes can occur at any age to any person, its risks are slightly increased when handling it along with pregnancy since it also involves a developing baby in the equation.
 With advances in medical sciences today, these risks have been reduced a great deal.
-There are chances of complications for sure, but that does not have to keep you away from trying to be pregnant.
+Chances of having complications are always a factor; however, that shouldn’t keep you from trying to get pregnant.

 Diabetes and pregnancy are not mutually exclusive.
 So the presence of diabetes doesn’t affect pregnancy in any way.
-Yes, it does involve a bunch of precautionary measures to be undertaken so that the baby stays safe.
+However, one does need to take a bunch of precautionary measures so that the baby stays safe.
 Keeping sugar levels in check is one of the prime ones in this regard.
-Your doctor will ask you to repeat certain tests and check-ups regularly so that various factors involving your pregnancy are monitored in the appropriate manner.
+Your doctor will ask you to repeat certain tests and check-ups regularly so that various factors involving your pregnancy are monitored appropriately.

 How Does Diabetes Affect Pregnancy?

-Getting pregnant with type 2 diabetes can result in a number of risks and complications making it difficult for both the mother and the child throughout pregnancy.
-Since diabetes is known to affect the important organs, it poses a greater risk if it continues to be undetected and uncontrolled.
+Getting pregnant with type 2 diabetes can result in many risks and complications,, making it difficult for both the mother and the child throughout pregnancy.
+Since diabetes affects important organs, it poses a greater risk if it continues to be undetected and uncontrolled.
 This can then result in:

-- Presence of an infection in the urinary tract causing fever and increase in body temperature.
+- Presence of an infection in the urinary tract causing fever and an increase in body temperature.

 - A build-up of various ketone bodies that are harmful to the pregnancy.

 - Hypertension and elevated blood pressure, resulting in fluid retention.